TritonDataCenter/smartos-live/src/img/man/imgadm.1m.md

         Set to 1 to allow an imgadm source URL that uses HTTPS to a server without a valid SSL certificate.

+    IMGADM_LOG_LEVEL

+        Set the level at which imgadm will log to stderr.
+Supported levels are "trace", "debug", "info", "warn" (default), "error", "fatal".

 ## EXIT STATUS